njlyon0/supportR/README.md

 `supportR` is an R package where the only unifying theme of the functions is honestly just that I wrote them.
-That said, there are some useful functions for **data wrangling** and **plotting** in particular, though functions for *other purposes* are also included.Check out the package website ([njlyon0.github.io/supportR](https://njlyon0.github.io/supportR/)) for documentation of the functions currently included in the package.
+That said, there are some useful functions for **data wrangling** and **plotting** in particular, though functions for *other purposes* are also included.
+Check out the package website ([njlyon0.github.io/supportR](https://njlyon0.github.io/supportR/)) for documentation of the functions currently included in the package.
 I’ll